kraw/rest-api/README.md

 5. Install [phpunit](https://phpunit.de/ if you want to run the automated tests).

 ## Playing around
-A demo interface have been provided from which you will be able to test the REST API.
+A demo interface has been provided to test the REST API.
 Open the application's root path in your web browser and feel free to try the different options available.

 ## Some ideas & concerns
+1. This is my very first project with the Zend Framework; I paid attention to follow the recommended best practices, but I have still a lot to learn!
 1. I couldn't make the framework load a `global|local.php` file in the `/module/RestApi/config` folder; I searched on the internet for a while but did not found the issue.
 1. Not implemented HTTP verbs will produce a 405 error code.
 1. The authentication protocol I implemented is very simplistic: the Token header as it is used by the [Ruby on Rails framework](http://api.rubyonrails.org/classes/ActionController/HttpAuthentication/Token.html).